dankorotin/ton-tutorials/README.md

 #### 1.2.
 [Create and Deploy, Part 2: Deployment, Wrappers, Message Basics](1-2-create-and-deploy-2/README.md)

 Deploy the smart contract to testnet.
-Test its behavior manually using internal and `get` messages.
+Gain a basic understanding of wrappers, internal and external messages, and get methods.

 #### 1.3.
 [Automated Testing](1-3-tests/README.md)